⟵ hearthere ⟶

 The auto-installation script is intended ONLY FOR CLEAN IMAGES!!!

-2. If you want to install with a domain ā€” buy a domain, delegate it, and make an A-record on the server's IP (you need to wait for the DNS to take effect);
+2. If you want to install with a domain — purchase a domain, delegate it, and create an A-record on the server's IP (you need to wait until the DNS takes effect);

-For testing or for an internal network, you can install on the server's IP, for this, when the installer asks about the domain ā€” leave the field empty.
+For testing or for an internal network, you can install on the server's IP; for this, when the installer asks about the domain, leave the field empty.

 3. Open a terminal under root or sudo-user and execute: